IanWold/ianwold.github.io/Site/Posts/sprache_comments.md

 ;;;
 {
 	"title": "Parsing Comments with Sprache",
-	"author": "Ian Wold",
-	"date": "6 February 2015",
-	"description": "I recently made a comment parser for the Sprache framework, and I wanted to give a basic run-down on how it works."
+	"description": "I recently made a comment parser for the Sprache framework, and I wanted to give a basic run-down on how it works.", "date": "6 February 2015",
+	"contents": false,
+	"hero": "photo-1617040619263-41c5a9ca7521",
+    "related": [
+		{ "title": "An Introduction to Sprache", "description": "Sprache is a parser-combinator library for C# that uses Linq to construct parsers.
+In this post I describe the fundamentals of understanding grammars and parsing them with Sprache, with several real-world examples.", "fileName": "sprache" }, { "title": "SpracheDown", "description": "I created a Markdown parser with the Sprache library after it was recommended to me at the Iowa Code Camp.", "fileName": "sprachedown" }, { "title": "SpracheJSON", "description": "A small library serializing and deserializing JSON using Sprache.", "fileName": "sprachejson" }
+    ]
 }
 ;;;